Sexual predator returns to North Port

 North Port authorities note sexual offenders live in the city, but there isn't an influx.

-"If you check the FDLE statistics, he is the first sexual predator to move here in the last 12 months," said Josh Taylor, North Port Police spokesperson.
-"Bradenton, on the other hand, had 45 in the same period."
+"If you check the FDLE statistics, he is the first sexual predator to move here in the last 12 months," said Taylor.

-He was adjudicated guilty on July 26, 1999, for sexual battery on a victim under 12 and convicted a second time on Aug.
-9, 2000, for sexual battery and lewd and lascivious molestation, according to an affidavit.

 Post a comment as